ylcoca/skills-scale-institutional-knowledge-using-copilot-spaces/docs/README.md

 Communication and continuous improvement are explicit: teams run daily standups for blockers, weekly delivery syncs for progress and risks, end-of-sprint demos, and regular stakeholder updates.
 Escalation paths run from team triage → PM → Product Lead → Sponsor (with a separate path for security incidents).
 Retrospectives after sprints, releases, or incidents produce prioritized action items that are tracked back into the backlog with owners and due dates.

+## Process improvements included in this PR
+- Add a concise entry README for easier onboarding and navigation.
+- Expand Roles & Personas with additional supporting and specialist roles.
+- Add a PR checklist to reduce review friction and ensure quality gates are met before merges.
+- Add a focused release checklist to reduce deployment risk and standardize communications.

 ## Key process documents
 - [Project Management Overview](docs/octoacme-project-management-overview.md)
 - [Project Initiation Guide](docs/octoacme-project-initiation.md)